DamonHu/DDLoggerSwift/README.md

 ### 4.2 Decrypt the contents of the display window

-After the setting, the display in the display window is `This content is encrypted, please view it after decryption`, enter the set encryption password and click decrypt to display the normal encrypted content.
+After the setting, the display in the display window is `This content is encrypted, please view it after decryption`, enter the set encryption password and click decrypt to display the info encrypted content.

 ### 4.1.
 Decrypting shared files